 The Australian Government provides an Age Pension as a safety net for eligible citizens who cannot fully fund their own retirement through retirement savings.
-Managed and paid by via the Department of Human Services, or Centrelink as more commonly known, there is strict eligibility criteria, which includes residency period, age qualification and an assessment of income and assets.
+Managed by and paid for via Services Australia, or Centrelink as its more commonly known, there is strict eligibility criteria, which includes residency period, age qualification and an assessment of income and assets.
 Due to this criteria, not every Australian will be eligible for an Age Pension.

 The amount of Age Pension paid is indexed twice a year, in March and September, in line with the rise in Consumer Price Index (CPI) or the Pensioner and Beneficiary Living Cost Index (PBLCI), whichever is greater.
 Pensions are then benchmarked against a percentage of the Male Total Average Weekly Earnings (MTAWE).
 Again, there are plans by the government to change the method of indexation to the CPI alone.

 There are certain asset and income limits tests you need pass before you are granted a pension.
 If your assets or income exceeds those required for a full Age Pension, you may be eligible for a part Age Pension.
 And if you do not qualify for any Age Pension, you may, however, be eligible for a Commonwealth Seniors Health Card if your income is below a certain level.

 'Planning is the secret to retaining control for as long as we live.'

 It is important to understand how lump sum payments you receive in retirement are taxed.

 Being on the same page is an important factor in keeping your marriage strong.

 A majority of Australians think the Age Pension should be increased.